Skoda goes aggressive with Kylaq pricing. Here's how it compares against rivals

 Skoda Auto has launched the Kylaq SUV at a starting price of ₹7.90 lakh (ex-showroom) as the Czech auto giant made its first foray into the sub-compact SUV segment in India.
 The Kylaq, based on the carmaker's popular Kushaq SUV, is aimed to disrupt the segment which has witnessed immense rivalry among Indian and foreign carmakers.
 Skoda aims to sell close to one lakh units of the Kylaq SUV every year to throw a challenge to the segment leaders like the Maruti Suzuki Brezza, Tata Nexon, Hyundai Venue among others.
 Here is how aggressively Skoda has priced its latest made-in-India SUV against its rivals to take the fight to the best in the segment.

 Skoda has announced the price of the entry-level variant of the Kylaw SUV at an event held in Mumbai today.
 However, the carmaker has reserved details about all the variants and their pricing for now.
 Even at its starting price point, the Kylaq has already put its first foot forward to challenge some of its rivals.
-The fill price list of the SUV is expected to be revealed closer to the booking window which opens from December 2.
-The delivery of the SUV will start from January 27 next year.
+The fill price list of the SUV is expected to be revealed closer to the delivery date which starts from January 27 next year.
+One will be able to book the Kylaq SUV from December 2.

 Also Read : Skoda Kylaq SUV, rival to Brezza, Nexon, launches in India.
 Check price, features, specs and other details